ahzng/MemeAI/README.md

 ## Putting It Into Practice

-For each type, we use a training set with thousands of training examples and 400 features each (to represent the 400 pixels).
+For each type, we use a training set with thousands of training examples and 400 features each (to represent the 400 pixels that make up the image).

 ### Training single digit image recognition:

 The training set we use is obtained from data provided by Andrew Ng's Machine Learning course on Coursera.
 The resulting learned parameters can be referenced in Theta1.csv and Theta2.csv.

-***Training accuracy: 95.3%***
+***Training accuracy using gradient descent: 95.3%***

 ![Figure_10](https://user-images.githubusercontent.com/106856325/172764862-041f9e4f-55d0-497e-90b5-0dbaf7dac64e.png)